stuartellis/terraform-aws-backend/README.md

 ## Design

+This project deliberately does not follow a standard directory structure for Ansible.
+By design it completely separates the files for Ansible and CloudFormation.

-This assumes that you have at least two AWS accounts:
+It assumes that you have at least two AWS accounts:

 - A *managing* AWS account that will contain the Terraform backend
 - One or more *managed* AWS accounts that will contain resources that will be managed by Terraform